 Pediatric Orthopedic Surgeons treating a Tibia Fracture

 Tibia fractures are the most common lower extremity fractures in children.
 They account for 10 to 15 percent of all pediatric fractures.
-Fractures can be described as low-energy — caused by twisting or falls from standing height.
+These fractures refer to low-energy breakage — caused by twisting or falls from standing height.

 If your child needs surgery or casting, our Fracture Care Clinic opens every day and you do not need an appointment.
 Surgery rooms get scheduled every morning, so your child receives the care and attention they need right away.